-Enter the total number of female patients included in the sample who received one or more Pap tests in a three year period from 2007 through 2009.
+Enter the total number of female patients included in the sample who received one or more Pap tests in a three year period from 2008 through 2010.
 Documentation in the medical record must include a note indicating the date the test was performed and the result of the finding.
-A female patient is counted as having had a Pap test if a submitted claim/visit contains any one of the following codes or if a copy of a lab test performed by another provider is in the chart or if a note documents the name, date, and results from a test performed by another provider: CPT (88141-88145, 88148, 88150, 88152-88155, 88164-88167, 88174-88175) ICD-9-CM (91.46)
+A female patient is counted as having had a Pap test if a submitted claim/visit contains any one of the following codes or if a copy of a lab test performed by another provider is in the chart.
+A chart note which documents the name, date, and results from a test performed by another provider which is based on communications between the clinic and the provider is also acceptable.

+CPT (88141-88145, 88148, 88150, 88152-88155, 88164-88167, 88174-88175) ICD-9-CM (91.46)

 Do not count as compliant, charts which note a referral to a third party but which do not include a copy of the lab report or a report of some form from the clinician / clinic that provided the test.
-Do not count as compliant unsubstantiated statements from patients which cannot be backed up with documentation.
+Do not count